-- 8.1 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates before an object or archival material is placed on exhibition and after it has been withdrawn from exhibition. - 8.2 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates on the arrival and departure of an artifact and/or archival material whether or not the object(s) is a loan, donation or purchase. - 8.3 All Condition Reports will be maintained as permanent records within the Peterborough Museum & Archives collections records management systems.
+8.1 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates before an object or archival material is placed on exhibition and after it has been withdrawn from exhibition.

+8.2 Condition Reports will be completed by the Conservator, Curator, Archivist and/or designates on the arrival and departure of an artifact and/or archival material whether or not the object(s) is a loan, donation or purchase.

+8.3 All Condition Reports will be maintained as permanent records within the Peterborough Museum & Archives collections records management systems.
-Authority: Canadian Association for Conservation - Code of Ethics and Guidance for

-Canadian Council for Archives, Code of Ethics.
-Canadian Museum Association, Ethics Guidelines.
+Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice Canadian Council for Archives, Code of Ethics Canadian Museum Association, Ethics Guidelines IIC-CG and CAPC's Code of Ethics and Guidelines for Practice Ontario Ministry of Tourism and Culture, Standards for Community Museums

-Approved: January 23, 1992

-Revised: Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001
+Approved:January 23, 1992Revised:Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001

-Revised: Moved by Stewart Browne, seconded by Christopher Greene, carried, April 11,

-Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12,

-Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8,
+Revised: Moved by Stewart Browne, seconded by Christopher Greene, carried , April 11, 2002 Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006 Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8, 2009 Revised: Moved by Bill Eekhof, carried, December 9, 2010 Revised: Moved by Ann Sullivan, carried , April 9, 2015